 Through these and many more activities, the principles of the gentle and serene Way of the Buddha are taught by example.
 See photos gallery of events.

-A special email is sent to families about Dharma Kids events.
+A special email is sent to families about Family Day events.
 If you would like to receive these notifications, please email Heather Kelman.

-Here are descriptions of past Dharma Kids days.
+Here are descriptions of Family Days from past years.

 Come join us for Dharma Kids to make Jizo figures with Zen Center potter Kathy Clarke.
 The morning will begin with music and a story about Jizo bodhisattva, after which we will join Kathy to make Jizo figures.
 The figures will be used for a children’s altar at Temple Night in April.
 A snack will be provided, as well as time to play with friends.
 It is helpful if a parent can attend with their child.